 As a chiropractor, I understand just how important sleep is for health and overall well being.
 I also know how postural issues may manifest later in life as a serious health crisis if left untreated.
 The following reference highlights the association between spinal problems and poor sleeping.

 Patients with spinal problems have greater difficulty falling asleep, have more frequent awakenings, sleep subjectively less well, take more and longer naps, and snore more*.

 Sleep disorders such as insomnia have been associated with ‘painful musculoskeletal conditions that may result in sleepiness, irritability and feelings of misery.**

 If you have problems sleeping and want to do something about it, please check in with your local chiropractor.
 Chiropractic cares for spinal problems that can prevent good night’s sleep.
 Chiropractors can advise you on a range of issues such as posture, ergonomics, mattress and pillow suitability, diet, nutrition and stretching.

 Approximately 200,000 Australians visit their local Doctor of Chiropractic each week and enjoy the benefits of regular adjustments.

-Let's sleep better in 2016.
-To book a chiropractic consultation at New World Chiro please phone or email us today.
+Let’s sleep better this year.
+To book a chiropractic consultation at New World Chiro please contact us today.